mobingilabs/docs/mobingi-alm/alm-template/alm-template-reference.md

 ### vpc\_id {#vpc_id}

 Reserved key name, not supported yet.
+{% hint style="info" %}
+**Note:** Currently, a new VPC will be created with every ALM Template execution and the default VPC has a fixed CIDR range of **10.0.0.0/16** and you cannot customize it at the moment, so when you specifying your subnets please make sure the CIDR setting for your subnets are sitting within the VPC CIDR range.
+{% endhint %}

 {% tabs %}
 {% tab title="AWS" %}
-**Note:** Currently, a new VPC will be created with every ALM Template execution and the default VPC has a fixed CIDR range of **10.0.0.0/16** and you cannot customize it at the moment, so when you specifying your subnets please make sure the CIDR setting for your subnets are sitting within the VPC CIDR range.

 {% endtab %}

 {% tab title="GCP" %}